 The levelling system is not only there to educate you in the ways of sex-positivity.
 It is also in place in order to create a safe container for all of our members.
 By holding to the leveling system, we ensure that you get to know our community and vice versa.
 We want to make sure you feel well integrated with our community and that the community feels comfortable with you.
 So even if you are an expert in all things sex-positive, if the community does not know you, it would be inappropriate for you to attend higher levels events.
 There are rare cases where someone is well known in our community though has not been officially part of SPP.
 These exceptionally rare cases are handled with great care by our Leadership Team.
 While some exceptions are made, the general rule is everyone goes through the system the same way to create an equal, fair community.

 Events - Anyone with Event Organizer privileges can draft an event for approval.
-In order to receive these privileges you must attend a How to Host an Event class which pop up on our Calendar periodically.
-In addition, you can always suggest an event to our wonderful Events Coordinator, Karen!
+Please read the Event Organizer section of the website to learn how to post events.
+In addition, you can always suggest an event to our Events Coordinator!

 Complaints should be brought to the attention of the event host if they are about the event itself or behavior at an event (or to someone in Leadership, like an Ambassador, if the host is part of the complaint).
 At the beginning of each event the host(s) should introduce themselves and identify members of leadership present, so you know who to go to with questions, attendance/membership issues, leveling up information, or any other/issues or concerns that may arise during an event.
 Also, members of Leadership wear badges so they are easy to identify at events.
 Please, for your own safety and the health of our community, do not brush safety or boundary concerns aside.
 Bring them up to leadership right away.
 For more details please see our Resolving Member Complaints section.